jannikmi/timezonefinder/README.md

 	# to find the closest timezone (slow, still experimental):
 	# only use this when the point is not inside a polygon!
+	# this only checks the polygons in the surrounding shortcuts (not all polygons)
 	point = (12.773955, 55.578595)
 	print( tf.closest_timezone_at(*point) )

 # Comparison to tzwhere

-In comparison to [tzwhere](https://github.com/mattbornski/tzwhere) I managed to speed up the queries by 100 - 180 times.
+In comparison to [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) I managed to speed up the queries by *100 - 180 times*.
-Initialisation time and memory usage are significanlty reduced, while my algorithms yields the same results.
+Initialisation time and memory usage are significanlty reduced, while my algorithms yield the same results.
 In some cases tzwhere even does not find anything and timezonefinder does, for example when the point is only close to a timezone.